 At Real Food Grocer, we do what we do for a reason.
-Our purpose is hard to describe in a few words, but it involves making the greatest positive impact on our clients’ lives – with the least possible harm to the environment.
-To unpack RFG’s purpose further, today’s blog details some of the steps we take to deliver on our promise – to ourselves, and our customers.
+Our purpose is hard to describe in a few words, but it involves making the greatest positive impact on our customers’ lives – with the least possible harm to the environment.
+To unpack RFG’s purpose further, this article details some of the steps we take to deliver on our promise – to ourselves, and our customers.
 We hope we’re able to communicate just how important this is to us.
 Read on!

 Sourcing and Supply Chain